flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-building-production-images.md

 5. [`vms.sh`](https://github.com/flatcar-linux/scripts/blob/main/ci-automation/vms.sh) builds vendor-specific images

 CI / build automation infrastructure should set up the steps in a build pipeline.
-Artifacts of a preceding build step is fed into the succeeding step.
+Artifacts of a preceding build step are fed into the succeeding step.
 The scripts are meant to implement build logic in a CI agnostic manner; the concrete CI system used (Jenkins, Bamboo, etc.) should require only very minimal glue logic to run builds.

 The build scripts should run on most Linux-based nodes out of the box; `git` and `docker` are the only requirements.